 The second ionization energy of alkaline earth metals needed for the second electron from the cation will be more than the first ionization energy of the atom, but less than any second ionization of alkali metal.
-In spite of the high ionization energy, removal of both electrons are feasible because,
+In spite of the high ionization energy, the removal of both electrons is feasible because,

-- Atom gets a noble gas configuration
+- Atom gets a noble gas configuration.

 - The smaller size and higher charge help to overcome the higher ionization energy by higher lattice energy arising due to the close packing of atoms or ions in solids.

 - Higher hydration energy in liquids due to larger solvation.

 So, group two alkaline earth elements are all divalent electropositive metals and exhibit a fixed oxidation state of 2.
 The ionization energy needed for the removal of the valence electron will be highest for the small beryllium atom.

 With increasing atomic size, the valence electron gets shielded by the inner electrons and becomes easily removable with less energy requirement.
 Hence, the ionization energy decreases with an increasing atomic number or atomic size.

 Example: IEBe > IEMg > IECa > IESr > IEBa

 Note: In the same period, ionization energy increases due to decreasing the ionic size and increasing nuclear charge.

 Why does the solubility of alkaline earth metals decrease down the group?